zeekus/textfiles/pschism_build_document_with_spack.md

       set:
         I_MPI_PMI_LIBRARY: '/opt/slurm/lib/libpmi.so'
   ```
-  - Installation of pmix, slurm, and libfabric for 'intel@2021.6.0
+  - External packages to spack: pmix, slurm, libfabric, and intelmpi.
- ' (intel classic)
+    Packages that are on the system are treaded as external packages in spack.
+    They need to be identified in a packages.yaml file for spack to use them.
+  - Internal package: hdf5,netcdf-c,netcdf-fortran
+    Packages that installed through spack are considered native/internal packages.
+    *Note, ```spack find``` will display both the external and internal packages.

+  - Other Notes:
+     1. IntelMPI: seems to have a number of wrapper files that need to be configured to use the compiler.
-  - MPI: intel-mpi@2019.10.317 or intel-oneapi-mpi with EFA or high-speed network require libfabric
+        MPI: intel-mpi@2019.10.317 or intel-oneapi-mpi with EFA or high-speed network require libfabric
-  - HDF5 hdf5@1.14.3 (requires diffutils@3.8, intel classic compiler)
+     2. HDF5 hdf5@1.14.3 (requires diffutils@3.8, intel classic compiler)
-  - netcdf-c netcdf-c@4.9.2 (requires intel classic compiler)
+     3. netcdf-c netcdf-c@4.9.2 (requires intel classic compiler)
-  - netcdf-fortran netcdf-fortran@4.5.4 (requires intel classic compiler)
+     4. netcdf-fortran netcdf-fortran@4.5.4 (requires intel classic compiler)

   # Know snafus

-  1. Hardware.
-The main reason for failures is the compute and controller hardware don't match.
-  If you are using spack to create your software stack, you are going to want to match the hardware
+  1. *Hardware* You can get odd error that don't make any sense running the compiled binary.
-  on both the controllers and compute nodes.
-Check your hardware before running.
+  Make sure your hardware matches on both the head nodes and compute nodes.
+Spack will automatically add
+  cflags to the packages compiled, so you could have trouble if you attempt to run them on different hardware that expects different cflags.

-  2. If EFA is not setup with IntelMPI, we have trouble getting pschism to run on AWS.
+  2. *MPII and EFA* If EFA is not setup with IntelMPI, MPI will either not work or will be very slow.
   Check EFA to make sure you don't get a network connection error.
 This will break MPI.

   ```